 STEP 2 – Make the Marinade

 Making the marinade is equally easy.
-Simply combine all the ingredients, including vinegar, honey, sugar, sesame oil, mirin, and soy sauce, in a medium-sized bowl and blend them well.
+Simply combine all the ingredients, including vinegar, honey, sugar, sesame cooking oil, mirin, and soy sauce, in a medium-sized bowl and blend them well.

 The mixture might be lumpy at first, but whisking the ingredients thoroughly will break up the lumps appropriately.